mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Wednesday, 07 May 2025
+## On Thursday, 08 May 2025

-- The average temperature today is 8.53˚C,
+- The average temperature today is 8.69˚C,
-- With highs of 8.53˚C and lows of 8.53˚C,
+- With highs of 8.69˚C and lows of 8.69˚C,
-- It may feel like 6.8˚C with broken clouds
+- It may feel like 7.34˚C with clear sky
-- The wind speed is 2.91m/s and visibility is 10000m
+- The wind speed is 2.4m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 78%
+- The pressure is 1022hPa and humidity is 75%
 - The sun will rise at 04:26 and set at 19:43

 <!-- weather_marker ends -->